You can write new copy for your email series, or not. Consider your options:

 Set a schedule.
 Put some thought into the number of emails your autoresponder series will include and the delivery intervals.
 There’s no right or wrong way to make these decisions, so you might consider:

 - Go with a hunch.
 You might suspect your readers can’t wait to get the content, so you’ll deliver them in consecutive days.
-Or, maybe you feel spacing them out by a few days or sending them weekly would be preferred.
+Or, maybe you feel spacing them out for a few days or sending them weekly would be preferred.

 - Test.
 You could put a schedule in place and keep your eye open for unsubscribes.
 You also could try two variations to see which is more effective.